LinkedIn Analytics: Top 5 Metrics to Track

 5) Followers: Total and Organic

-This is why it’s important to know and actively try to increase your total followers.
+This is why follower analytics are so crucial.
+It’s important to know and actively try to increase your client's total followers.

 This creates a visual representation of the followers metric under updates, which shows you which posts generated new page followers.
 Knowing which posts generated the most followers creates a feedback loop allowing you to improve the effectiveness of your content marketing.